johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 I'll rebuild those parts, restructure the project and create some general tools which I can use for further projects.
 2. Rebuild the application: As I'm trying to learn how to build web apps full-stack, I'm going to rebuild the app with Django REST Api (Backend) and Angular (Frontend).
 Additionally, I'll use better visualization tools like Highcharts.js.
 3. Improve the models: I'll collect some more data (Twitter Streams etc.) and try to build well performing models for them.
-Maybe
-I'll be able to improve the application's quality
+As suggested by an anonymous Udacity Reviewer (thanks a lot for the help! ;) ), I'm going to improve the architecture of the neural network; I'll try to use an artificial neural network which uses [LSTM Cells](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) in order to improve the models performance using time series data.
+Additionally, I hope that adding some layers and/or neurons in combination with the LSTM Cells improve the quality of the results.
 4. Improve the overall application: When I'm content with the performance of my model, I'll try to add functionalities like building a trading strategy, building a portfolio etc. Maybe I'm going to build a "recommender system lite" for this functionality :)